Ruth Sacks

 Ruth Sacks (born 1977) is a South African artist who lives and works in Johannesburg.
 She is currently a postdoctoral researcher in the South African Research Chair Initiative (SARChI) for Social Change at Fort Hare University.
 Sacks holds a PhD (Arts) from the University of the Witwatersrand where she was a fellow at the Wits Institute for Social and Economic Research (WiSER).
 Her third artist book, Twenty Thousand Leagues Under Seas, was launched in 2013.
 She is a laureate of the HISK in Ghent.
 She was one of the facilitators of the artist-run project space the Parking Gallery, hosted by the Visual Arts Network of South Africa (VANSA) in Johannesburg.
-Ruth Sacks' work has been presented internationally in venues such as the African Pavilion at the 52nd Venice Biennalein 2007, the ZKM Centre for Art and Media, Karlsruhe in 2011 and the National Museums of Kenya, Nairobi in 2017.
+Ruth Sacks' work has been presented internationally in venues such as the African Pavilion at the 52nd Venice Biennale in 2007, the ZKM Centre for Art and Media, Karlsruhe in 2011 and the National Museums of Kenya, Nairobi in 2017.